qdev89/StellaRougeGame/project-plan.md

 - Implement a state machine for managing different attack phases
 - Design a special arena scene that loads when entering a boss node
 - Create a reward selection system based on player's current build
-- Add visual and audio cues for phase transitions
+- Add visual cues for phase transitions
 - Implement boss-specific mechanics like shield generators and weapon ports

 ## Future Considerations

-- Sound design and music implementation (moved to Phase 4)
+- Sound design and music implementation (completely disabled for now, moved to Phase 4)
-  - Background music for menu and gameplay
+  - Background music for menu and gameplay (planned for future)
-  - Sound effects for weapons, explosions, powerups
+  - Sound effects for weapons, explosions, powerups (planned for future)
-  - Dynamic audio mixing based on gameplay intensity
+  - Dynamic audio mixing based on gameplay intensity (planned for future)
 - Mobile support with touch controls
 - Gamepad support for browser play
 - Potential for electron wrapper for desktop distribution